Cambyses II: Conquest of Egypt and its surroundings

-In 525 BC, Cambyses finally invaded Egypt.
+In 525 BC, Cambyses invaded Egypt.
 In the spring of that year, the Persian and Egyptian forces clashed at Pelusium, where the Persians emerged victorious.
 According to one author, Cambyses was able to defeat the Egyptians by putting cats, sheep, dogs and other animals that the Egyptians considered sacred in the front lines.
-This led the Egyptians to cease using their war engines for fear of killing an animal and angering the gods.
-The forces of Cambyses then laid siege to Memphis, where Psamtik III and his men had fortified themselves.
-Despite the considerable resistance by the pharaoh's forces, Cambyses captured Memphis and established a Persian-Egyptian garrison there.
-The length of the siege is not specified by the 5th-century BC Greek historian Herodotus.
-Regardless, by summer, all of Egypt was under Persian suzerainty.
+This led the Egyptians to cease using their engines of war for fear of killing an animal and angering the gods.
+The forces of Cambyses then laid siege to Memphis, which Psamtik III and his men had invested.
+Despite considerable resistance by pharaoh's forces, Cambyses captured Memphis and established a Persian-Egyptian garrison there.
+By summer, all of Egypt was under Persian suzerainty.
 Cambyses now adopted the aspirations of the last pharaohs in seeking to control the neighbouring lands towards the west (Libya and Cyrenaica) and south (Nubia).